Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/documentation/base-damage-taken-folder.md

 These files contain damage type and damage values for each raid on each difficulty. <br>
 If a raid does not exist on all difficulties while there is a column for another difficulty, then leave the cells for the missing difficulties empty.

+> [!Note]
+> Someday™️, the script will not only display base damage taken, but also calculate actual damage taken.
+> This dream will become true once #14 has been resolved.

 <hr>

 <div align="center">